dpol2000/rpres/pres.md

 - the lower limit of the noise factor
 - the higher limit of the noise factor

+The app shows the plot, the estimated intercept, the slope, and the mean squared error of the model.

 The results
 ========================================================

 After the regression analysis the result is shown on the plot.
 The actual points are shown in green and predicted ones together with the regression line in blue (the plot below executes exactly the same R code).
-The app also shows the intercept, the slope, and the mean squared error of the model.

 ![plot of chunk unnamed-chunk-1](pres-figure/unnamed-chunk-1-1.png)